 8).
 Cotton Ball Reward System

 Using our Reward System.
 If you have not read about our Cotton Ball Reward System, I would suggest trying it.
-It encourages the kids to do nice things for others.
-Yesterday our oldest son wanted to fill his jar quickly so that he and my husband could go bowling in the next week, so he said nice things to his brothers all day!
-He was the picture of the perfect big brother.
+It encourages our kids to do nice things for others.
 Focusing on the positive works!

 Just as you finished reading about time together, I want to remind you that your children also need some space.
 Independent play or time to relax is important for your child (and for you).
 Offering alone time is a great way to let your children have time to reflect, to have quiet, and to miss each other a bit.